LazyTurtle/YetAnotherGraphPlugin/README.md

 ## Native Features

 ### Naming Nodes
 Is now possible to name nodes.
-Named nodes can be accessed directly using the `NamedNodes` property of the graph
+Named nodes can be accessed directly using the `NamedNodes` property of the graph asset
 <p align="Center">
   <img src="https://github.com/LazyTurtle/YetAnotherGraphPlugin/blob/master/docs/images/RenamingNode.png">
   <img src="https://github.com/LazyTurtle/YetAnotherGraphPlugin/blob/master/docs/images/NamedNodes.png">
 </p>

 ### Native Nodes
-The Plugin comes with 6 different node for basic graph creations.
+The Plugin comes with 6 different nodes for basic graph creations.
 They are divided into 3 groups:

 * Empty Nodes: This nodes don't have any property and are to be used as parent class of the nodes that will store the informations.
 <p align="center">
   <img src="https://github.com/LazyTurtle/YetAnotherGraphPlugin/blob/master/docs/images/EmptyNodes.png">
 </p>

-* Action Nodes: For using this nodes This are transparent nodes.
-In other words they aren't visible when navigating the graph using the function `GetChildren` and at their place there will be their subnode.
+* Action Nodes: This are transparent nodes.
+In other words they aren't visible when navigating the graph using the function `GetChildren` of a node and at their place there will be their subnode.
 Before returning the subnode they perform a blueprintable function.
 With the plugin there are 2 implementation that store a named variable and its value on the external `UObject` owner of the graph that __must__ implement the `YetAnotherGraphInterface` interface (for exchanging informations between graphs and objects).
 If there isn't just a single subnode (there are 0 or more then 1 subnodes) the node will not perform the action and will not return its subnode.
 The two implementation are:

   * `Store Boolean`: stores a named boolean variable
   * `Store Integer`: stores a named integer.